askedrelic/comcast-bw/README.markdown

 Then run 'python comcastBandwidth.py' to get your current bandwidth usage.

-    Usage: comcastBandwidth [-v[v]] [-w]
+    Usage: comcastBandwidth [-v[v]] [-w] [--warn-num=NUM] [-a]

-    Logging:
-        -v or -vv       Add more Vs for more verbosity!

-    Warn Mode
-        -w --warn=NUM   Only output if usage above NUM GB (default is 200GB)
+	Options:
+  	-h, --help       show this help message and exit -v, --verbose    Print status messages to the display --vv             Print status messages to the display in more detail -w               Only output if usage above given value  [default: 200gb] --warn-num=WARN  Max usage before alerting [default: 200gb] -a, --alert      Sends an alert via Notify My Android

 Cron Usage
 -----
-This script can be setup to only output if usage is over 200GB (the -w flag default).
+This script can be setup to only output or send an alert if usage is over 200GB (the -w flag default).
 Therefore, you can run the script nightly and only get warnings once you get close to limit, for the month.

-    0 0 * * * /home/askedrelic/code/comcast-bw/comcastBandwidth.py -w
+    0 0 * * * /home/askedrelic/code/comcast-bw/comcastBandwidth.py -w -a

 Broken?
 -------